Keyword Research Guide: How to Choose the Right Keywords for More Traffic

 While others focus on popular keywords, we look for what competitors are missing.
 Our method:

-Week 1: Analyze top 5 competitors Week 2: Export their keyword data (via SEMrush free version) Week 3: Identify gaps they are not ranking for Week 4: Target these missed opportunities
+Week 1: Analyze top 5 competitors Week 2: Export their keyword data (via SEMrush free version) Week 3: Identify gaps they don't rank for Week 4: Target these missed opportunities

 Case result: For a local marketing agency, we found 47 untargeted keywords with commercial intent.
 Result: 12 new leads in the first month.

 Long-tail keywords are gold for SMEs.
-At ClickForest, we have built a database of 10,000+ Dutch long-tail keywords:
+At ClickForest, we have built a database of 10,000+ Belgian long-tail keywords:

 Our top performing long-tail categories: